 The principle, he said, makes poor people marry among themselves and “automatically give birth to a new poor household.”

 The minister on Thursday clarified that his intention with the “intermezzo” statement was to kick-start a social movement to break the cycle of poverty in Indonesia.

-Indonesia’s poverty rate declined to below 10 percent for the first time in the country’s history, in September 2019, according to the latest data available from the Central Bureau of Statistics (BPS).
+Indonesia’s poverty rate declined to below 10 percent, for the first time in the country’s history, in March 2018.
+It was 9.22 percent as of September 2019, according to the latest data available from the Central Bureau of Statistics (BPS).

 The BPS sets the poverty line at $32.13 per person per month, or an average of $1.07 per day.

 President Joko Widodo frequently requests his ministers to come up with ideas to accelerate the implementation of poverty alleviation programs and close the country’s income inequality gap, which has widened over the past 20 years.

 In September, the level of inequality in Indonesia measured by the Gini coefficient stood at 0.380, improving by 0.004 points from the previous year, according to the BPS.
 The index ranges from 0 to 1, with 0 representing perfect equality and 1 representing perfect inequality.

 An Oxfam report in 2017 showed that in the past two decades, the gap between the richest and the rest of the population in Indonesia had grown faster than in any other country in Southeast Asia.
 Indonesia is ranked sixth among the countries with greatest wealth inequality, according to the UK-based NGO.